 1. Real-time digital VAT Reporting with e-invoicing

-One of the most impactful changes is the mandate for digital VAT reporting through e-invoicing.
-Beginning in 2030, businesses must issue e-invoices for all cross-border B2B transactions, allowing tax authorities immediate access to transaction data through a centralized EU platform.
+One of the most significant changes introduced in ViDA is the mandate for digital VAT reporting through e-invoicing.
+Beginning in 2030, businesses must issue e-invoices for all cross-border B2B transactions.
+This system will provide tax authorities immediate access to transaction data through a centralized EU platform, closing gaps that previously allowed VAT fraud to thrive.

 Key points: